HomeDing/HomeDing/README.md

 More will follow as the library has no strong dependencies on the processor used.

-**Important** -- The SSDP discovery libraray for ESP32 must be installed manually as it is not listed in the Arduino Library Manager.
+**Important** -- The SSDP discovery library for ESP32 must be installed manually as it is not listed in the Arduino Library Manager.
 It can be found at <https://github.com/luc-github/ESP32SSDP>
 (download zip file and extract into the libraries folder or `git clone https://github.com/luc-github/ESP32SSDP`)